Zero-Trust Access to a Collection of RDP Servers

 Overview

-Following Zero Trust principles, Banyan enables security policies to be applied at the granularity of a single RDP Server.
+Following zero-trust principles, SonicWall Cloud Secure Edge (CSE) enables security policies to be applied at the granularity of a single RDP Server.
 However, organizations often maintain and manage multiple RDP servers, sometimes thousands, at a time.
 While some RDP servers require a unique set of access restrictions, many of them require identical access restrictions.
 Rather than configure each RDP server individually, you can group them and configure via a single service definition.

 How it Works

-Banyan uses standards-compliant HTTP Connect Tunneling and RD Gateway to enable connectivity to multiple services via a single RDP service definition.
+CSE uses standards-compliant HTTP Connect Tunnelling and RD Gateway to enable connectivity to multiple services via a single RDP service definition.

 1. When user enters the address of the Windows server they wish to RDP into, traffic is automatically sent by the RDP client to banyanproxy running in HTTP Connect mode.